snototter/viren2d/docs/source/dev-guide.rst

 Python Library
 ..............

+TODO order these points:

 *  When extending the :class:`~viren2d.Painter`, keep the alphabetic order of its ``draw_xxx`` bindings to aid maintainability.

+*  TODO Design choice: consistent parameter names in ``draw_xxx``, *i.e.* if the method expect a :class:`~viren2d.LineStyle`, the parameter name should be ``line_style``.

+   Benefits imho:
+   a) using the drawing interface becomes easier (I have an ``XyzStyle``, so the parameter will be ``xyz_style``)
+   b) is less likely to break the interface if we add extensions, e.g. if we choose to support an additional label somewhere, we would need an additional style parameter of type :class:`~viren2d.TextStyle`).
+And then, we run into the hardest problem of CS, i.e. naming ;-)

 *  All relevant interface methods, such as the ``draw_xxx`` variants of the :class:`~viren2d.Painter` should provide a minimal code example via their